Lingu17/Vericore---Evidence-First-Document-Intelligence/README.md

 /api/documents/{document_id}

-Delete a document and vectors
+Delete a document and its vectors

 DELETE